AdobeDocs/campaign-classic.en/help/message-center/using/managing-seed-addresses-in-transactional-messages.md

 topic-tags: message-templates
 ---

-# Managing seed addresses in transactional messages{#managing-seed-addresses-in-transactional-messages}
+# Manage seed addresses in transactional messages{#managing-seed-addresses-in-transactional-messages}

 A seed address lets you display a preview of your message, send a proof, and test message personalization before email or SMS delivery.
 Seed addresses are linked to the delivery and cannot be used for other deliveries.

-## Creating seed addresses {#creating-a-seed-address}
+## Create seed addresses {#creating-a-seed-address}

 1. In the transactional message template, click the **[!UICONTROL Seed addresses]** tab.